DataPowered/DataPowered.io_site/site/content/post/2017-10-18-post-LA-maps-of-crime.md

 As expected, there isn't very much overlap between popular touristy areas in LA, and the areas where drug and prostitution activity tends to occur...

 So there you go.
 I hope this post was useful and managed to show you a few things you can do with `ggplot2`, if you have geographical data you want to plot.
 For those interested, the full `R` script for this post can be found on GitHub [here](https://github.com/TheDataLabScotland/Data_Team_Blog_Posts/blob/master/CrimeData/CrimeData.R).

+> This content was first published on [The Data Team @ The Data Lab blog](https://thedatateam.silvrback.com/la-maps-of-crime).